ils94/LOTROToSpeech/Tutorial/Files/modding.md

 With Snipping Tool, you can precisely take some image cues of your Quest Window like some unique button, text label, icon and so on.

-After taking the picture, you should save them in:
+After taking the picture(s), you should save them in:

 C:\Users\YOURUSER\Documents\LOTROToSpeech\Detection